openstack/tacker/doc/source/user/vnfd-sol001.rst

           lower-level topology template and not included here.

-4. Topology template file with deployment flavour
+4. Topology Template File with Deployment Flavour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The lower-level topology template provides a deployment flavour ID and its